lvclark/paralog_id/README.md

 `scripts/get_inbreeding.R` tests code to estimate inbreeding from preliminary Hind/He distributions, and also plots Hind/He vs. ploidy, depth, and proportion _M. sinensis_ ancestry for the manuscript.
+This script generates Fig. 3 for the main manuscript.

 `scripts/isoloci_fun_test.py` contains code for testing individual functions within the variant calling pipeline.